-3 If bidders were given the option of making a specified deposit that provided them with unlimited bidding authority for a given application and if the winning bidder utilized this option, then the penalty for defaulting on a winning bid will be the lesser of the following: (1) 10% of the defaulting bid, or (2) the specified deposit amount that provided the bidder with unlimited bidding authority.
+2 If bidders were given the option of making a specified deposit that provided them with unlimited bidding authority for a given application and if the winning bidder utilized this option, then the penalty for defaulting on a winning bid will be the lesser of the following: (1) 10% of the defaulting bid, or (2) the specified deposit amount that provided the bidder with unlimited bidding authority.

-Please note that this is a "proposed" version of the Applicant Guidebook that has not been approved as final by the Board of Directors.
+Please note that this is a discussion draft only.
 Potential applicants should not rely on any of the proposed details of the new gTLD program as the program remains subject to further consultation and revision.